pingcap/docs-cn/br/backup-and-restore-tool.md

 [BR](http://github.com/pingcap/br) (Backup & Restore) is a command-line tool for distributed backup and restoration of the TiDB cluster data.

-Compared with [`dumpling`](/backup-and-restore-using-dumpling-lightning.md), BR is more suitable for scenarios of huge data volume.
+Compared with [`dumpling`](/backup-and-restore-using-dumpling-lightning.md), BR is more suitable for scenarios involved huge data volumes.

+In addition to regular backup and restoration, you can also use BR for large-scale data migration as long as compatibility is ensured.

 This document describes BR's implementation principles, recommended deployment configuration, usage restrictions and several methods to use BR.